-Clara M. Gona, PhD, FNP-BC, is an associate professor at the MGH Institute of Health Professions, School of Nursing. where she mainly teaches in the Advanced Practice program.
-Dr. Gona is a board-certified Family Nurse Practitioner and an external Faculty Nurse Scientist at the Yvonne L. Munn Center for Nursing Research at MGH.
+Dr. Clara M. Gona, PhD, FNP-BC, FAAN, is an Associate Professor at the MGH Institute of Health Professions, School of Nursing, where she teaches in the Advanced Practice program.
+Dr. Gona is a board-certified Family Nurse Practitioner and a Fellow of the American Academy of Nursing.
+In addition to her clinical and instructional duties, she contributes as a Nurse Faculty Scholar at the MGH Munn Center for Nursing Research and engages in research that addresses critical global health challenges.
+Notably, her funded program of research aims to enhance cardiovascular health among African immigrant populations.

-• Master of Science in Nursing, the University of North Carolina at Wilmington
+• MSN, University of North Carolina at Wilmington

 • African immigrant Health